A New and Better Covenant – Jeremiah 31

 and will remember their sins no more.”

-Jeremiah 31:31,33,34b NIV
+Jeremiah 31:31,33,34b (NIV)

-Forty days after the resurrection, 120 of Jesus’ disciples were gathered in Jerusalem to continue to receive their ministry instructions.
+Forty days after the resurrection, 120 of Jesus’ disciples were gathered in Jerusalem to continue to receive Jesus’ ministry instructions.
 He had been teaching them about the coming kingdom, and their role in preparing for it.

 Then they gathered around him and asked him, “Lord, are you at this time going to restore the kingdom to Israel?”
-Acts 1:6 NIV
+Acts 1:6 (NIV)

 Reflection